aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 Use the following code example if CellFormat.HorizontalMerge and CellFormat.VerticalMerge returns an incorrect value.
 The below example prints the horizontal and vertical merge of a cell.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Tables/Table.MergedCells.doc).

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-MergedCells-PrintHorizontalAndVerticalMerged.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-MergedCells-PrintHorizontalAndVerticalMerged.cpp" >}}

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-MergedCells-HorizontalAndVerticalMergeHelperClasses.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-MergedCells-HorizontalAndVerticalMergeHelperClasses.cpp" >}}

 ### Convert To Horizontally Merged Cells